davewsmith/play/csrflogin/README.md

-# DjangoScraper
+# CSRF Login

-This provides a context manager, `logged_in_session` that on entry will log in to a Django site that is protected by the csrf middleware, then log out on exit.
+This provides a context manager, `logged_in_session` that on entry will log in to a Django site that is protected by the CSRF middleware, then log out on exit.
 It provides a `requests.session()`.

+This works for my puposes.
+It may take a bit of jiggling to work for yours.

-    from djangoscraper import logged_in_session
+    from csrf_login import logged_in_session

     with logged_in_session() as session:
         ... go wild with session